Best Minimal Running Shoes Reviewed & Rated for Quality

 Think about other pairs of shoes that you wear, do your toes feel “smashed”?
 If they do, you should consider an option that has been described by runners as possessing a roomy toe box.
 Luckily, our buying guide is packed with options that have the room that runners with wider feet need when they hit the trails or the road.

 The goal is to feel as if you aren’t wearing shoes at all; this is what will transform your running experience.
-The gateway to this feeling is proper tow splay on contact.
+The gateway to this feeling is proper toe splay on contact.

-Besides the increased feedback and quality muscle development that comes from running in a minimal shoe, another great benefit is how they encourage a change in your running form.
-In order to get the maximum amount correction you must take your strides with more thought than with a standard running shoe.
+Besides the increased feedback and quality muscle development that comes from running in minimal running shoes, another great benefit is how they encourage a change in your running form.
+In order to get the maximum amount correction, you must take your strides with more thought than with a standard running shoe.

-Q: How do I find the right size for my feet?
+q: How do I find the right size of minimalist running shoes for my feet?

-Q: What’s going to be hardest thing to change in regards to my running style when switching to minimal running shoes?
+q: What’s going to be the hardest thing to change in regards to my running style when switching to minimalist running shoes?

-Q: I don’t suffer from Plantar Fasciitis, should I still consider a minimalist running shoe?
+q: I suffer from plantar fasciitis, should I still consider minimal running shoes?